Mayuresh-Patil01/Face-Rotation-Classification/README.md

-Below is a copy‑and‑paste ready version of the README in Markdown format.
-Simply copy all the text below (including the triple backticks) into your `README.md` file:
+Below is a revised version of the README in a single code block.
+Make sure you copy everything (including the triple backticks) and paste it into your `README.md` file.
+This version uses blank lines between sections so that Markdown renders each section on its own line.

 ```markdown
 # Face Rotation Classifier 🚀